missionpinball/mpf-docs/mechs/switches/optos.rst

 * FAST 4-Channel 12v Constant Current Opto Emitter Driver
 * Stern Spike Opto Amplifier - 520-5239-01

+Have a look at our
+`PCB section of hardware.missionpinball.org <https://hardware.missionpinball.org/pcbs.html>`_
+for DIY designs.
+Have a look at :doc:`breakout_boards` for details about breakout boards.

 Current Limiting Resistor
 ~~~~~~~~~~~~~~~~~~~~~~~~~